Transition Points Podcast

 At [Griffin] MSI

-Achievers often commented that peers in the program were extremely diverse in terms of their gender, racial and ethnic identities, religion, socioeconomic status, family immigration status, school experience (public, private, homeschooled), and the area in which they lived (urban, suburban, rural).
-While their peer group was very diverse, participants were happy to find within the diversity they could see amongst themselves, they also found a common attitude towards learning and teaching science.
+Achievers often commented that peers in the program were extremely diverse in terms of their gender, racial and ethnic identities, religion, socioeconomic status, family immigration status, school experience (that is public, private, or homeschooled), and the areas in which they lived (that is urban, suburban, or rural).
+Participants were happy to find that within the diversity they could see amongst themselves, they also found a common attitude towards learning and teaching science.
+In particular, some participants felt that this was the first time they’d been surrounded by peers who shared the same ambitions and attitudes towards science as themselves.
+Youth repeatedly described the culture of the Science Minors and Achievers program as accepting and inclusive.
+Some of the participants commented that they believed the diversity of the youth in the program helped to create that culture.

 The same youth, however, had different experiences in college outside of the [Griffin] MSI community.
-Emma identifies as a Black African American woman and majored in Computer Science at a large public university.
+Emma identifies as a Black African-American woman and majored in Computer Science at a large public university.
 She joined and was active in multiple student organizations for Black Students in STEM at her college, which she described as mostly helpful earlier in her college years.
 While Emma did find some supportive peer and mentor networks within these organizations, the classes in her major lacked diversity and were predominantly white.

 EMMA: Being like, the only Black woman in my class or sometimes the only Black person, I think that I was kind of expecting that, but I didn't realize how isolated I would feel until like, I was actually in those situations...